vsokoltsov/papergraph-ai/README.md

 The project uses the course-style LLM evaluation flow:

 1. Ingest papers into Qdrant and Neo4j.
-2. Generate ground-truth examples from the ingested paper data.
+2. Use the committed frozen ground-truth examples in `app/eval/llm/llm_dataset.json`.
-3. Run the real PaperGraph agent for each generated question.
+3. Run the real PaperGraph agent for each evaluation question.
 4. Use an LLM-as-a-judge to compare the generated agent answer with the ground-truth answer.
 5. Use the same judge to evaluate the agent trajectory, meaning the tool calls made before the final answer.